DaveParillo/intermediate-cpp/_sources/pointers/valgrind.rst

    The debugging section has a brief overview of the gdb debugger and links to more information.

 #.
-Consider a dynamic memory analyser such as valgrind.
+Consider a dynamic memory checker such as valgrind.

 .. index::
    pair: debugging; valgrind